Laboratory-of-very-fast-spectroscopy/Laboratory-of-very-fast-spectroscopy.github.io/pages/vitek.md

 The same year I moved to Switzerland to ETH Zürich.
 There, I worked in the Ultrafast Spectroscopy and Attosecond Science group on my doctorate, the topic of which was time-resolved phenomena in molecules using "low-order harmonic generation".

 After the first postdoctoral project at ETH Zürich and a research internship at the Max-Born Institute in Berlin, I decided to taste science "across the pond".
 From 2022, I was working as a postdoctoral researcher at the JILA Institute in Colorado, where I focused on attosecond processes in plasmonic nanoparticles and chiral structures.
-At the beginning of 2024, I am returning to the Czech Republic, specifically to the Institute of Physical Chemistry of UCT Prague, where I will establish a new scientific group devoted to the study of the dynamics of chiral molecules.
+At the beginning of 2024, I am returning to the Czech Republic, specifically to the Department of Physical Chemistry of UCT Prague, where I will establish a new scientific group devoted to the study of the dynamics of chiral molecules.

 ## Publications